rafid29mehda/Multi-modal-Medical-Model/Fetus/Image Dataset/segmentation code/results.md

 3. **Refine Model**:
    - If results are suboptimal, consider training with additional data, adjusting the model architecture, or improving data augmentation techniques.

-Would you like to calculate metrics for this segmentation or analyze the results further?
-Let me know!